- 2 years

 - Lovingly sponsored by the Dewey family in memory of Everett Pelkey; Lovingly sponsored by Nelson Simmons in memory of Verdin, Casey, Dane & Chase.

 Our boy Ollie has been in rescue a while, so if his adorable face seems familiar, it is because he has been posted, adopted, returned, posted, placed on hiatus while we worked through behaviors, placed in a home as a Foster-With-Intent-To-Adopt, then returned back to the boarding facility he has spent the majority of the time since October.
-This posting is screening for both a foster/and or an adoptive home depending on the level of inquiry.
+Just this week (2/28), Ollie found a foster home best suited to assess and address his behaviors.

 Ollie is a beautiful, smart, energetic two year old golden retriever who, for the majority of his life, has been allowed to do whatever he pleased.
 His resource guarding behaviors are the reason for so many transitions.
 Recently, Ollie has spent significant time in training, learning the rules and is now ready for a foster home or forever home.